-* For Williams, input 11 is the blanking circuit that should be low; input 12 is the playfield switch for this solenoid.
+* For both Williams and DE, input 2 is the blanking circuit that should be high; input 1 is the computer signal for this solenoid.

-Both the Williams and Data East special (switched) solenoids work in the same way.
-The blanking circuit is inverted from high to low, then applied to the 7402 logic IC (see section above).
-Following the logic table, for the output of the 7402 to switch, both inputs must be low.
+Both the Williams and Data East computer controlled solenoids work in the same way.
+The blanking circuit is high, then applied to the 7408 logic IC (see section above).
+Following the logic table, for the output of the 7408 to switch, both inputs must be high.

 It is important to understand the function of a pull-up resistor and a pull-down resistor.
 Without a voltage applied to a circuit, the voltage will float – be neither high nor low.
 This cannot be tolerated in a logic circuit.
 For a logic circuit to function properly, the voltage must be high (5V DC) or low (0V DC).